 Step 3: Each parent completes, either with his or her attorney or respective NWFF Parent Skills Counselor, a Behavioral Declaration.
 The Behavioral Declarations and clients’ responses to the Declarations are shared between both parents’ individual Parent Skills Counselors to document the specific behaviors and challenges that are causing conflict between the parents.

-Step 4: Each parent completes at least 6 individual sessions with his or her Parent Skills Counselor, guided by the NWFF Parent Workbook.
+Step 4: Each parent completes at least 6 individual sessions with his or her Parent Skills Counselor, guided by the NWFF Parent Workbook (available for purchase at ICFE, $20 per workbook).
 These sessions are confidential.
 Upon completion of the workbook, the Parent Skills Counselor will provide only a Verification of Completion to the client and to the assigned Parent-Child Counselor.